 Think about the last presentation you attended (virtual or in-person).
-Got a good mental image of it?
-Now ask yourself how many key points you remember from that presentation.
+Do you have a good mental image of it?
+Now ask yourself how many of the speech key points you actually remember from that presentation.

-As the facilitator of a presentation skills program, I have posed this “key points” question to hundreds of participants over the years.
+In 20+ years of instructing all kinds of presentation skills classes, I have asked this “key points” question to hundreds of participants.
 Their answers have ranged from “zero” (a little sad) to “five” on the high end.
-Zero was a much more common response than five, which only a handful of participants were able to remember.
+Zero was a much more common response than five.
+In all those years of asking participants this question, only a handful were able to say they remember five.

-Social Security and telephone numbers are grouped in threes (3-2-4 and 3-3-4, respectively) because it is much easier to remember a group of three than nine or ten sequential digits.
-This is significant if we hope to have an impact on our listeners.
+Social Security and telephone numbers are presented in three groups (3-2-4 and 3-3-4, respectively) because it is much easier to remember three groups than nine or ten sequential digits.
+This is significant because when we present information to people, we must have an impact on our listeners.

 This information is referenced in our Presentation Skills curriculum.
 If you’re looking for ways to improve your communication skills, register for one of our public classes.
 Click here for more information.

 |Meet blog author and Improving Communications|

 Subscribe to the IC weekly newsletter for tips and advice on your communication skills!